cavaunpeu/willwolf.io-source/content/articles/ordered-categorical-glms-for-product-feedback-scores.md

 ### Subtracting $\phi_i$

 Ultimately, $\phi_i$ is the linear model.
 Should we want to add additional predictors, we would append them here.
 So, why do we subtract $\phi_i$ from $\alpha_k$ instead of add?
 Intuitively, it would make sense for an increase in the value of a predictor variable, given a positive coefficient, to shift probability mass towards *larger* ordinal values.
-This makes for more fluid interpretation of our model parameters.
+This makes for a more fluid interpretation of our model parameters.
 Subtracting $\phi_i$ does just this: *increasing* the value of a given predictor *decreases* the log-cumulative-odds of every outcome value $k$ below the maximum (*every* outcome value below the maximum, because we have one linear model $\phi_i$ which we must subtract, separately, from each intercept $\alpha_k$ in order to compute $\log{\big(\frac{p_k}{1 - p_k}\big)}$) which shifts probability mass upwards.
-This way, the desired dynamic - "a bigger predictor should lead to a bigger outcome given a positive coefficient" - holds.
+This way, the desired dynamic — "a bigger predictor should lead to a bigger outcome given a positive coefficient" — holds.

 Let's move to R to fit and compare these models.
 I'm enjoying R more and more for the ease of plotting with [ggplot2](http://docs.ggplot2.org/current/), as well as the functional "chains" offered by [magrittr](https://cran.r-project.org/web/packages/magrittr/vignettes/magrittr.html) ("to be pronounced with a sophisticated french accent," apparently) and Hadley Wickham's [dplyr](https://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html).